CyberC0rP/MACspoof/README.md

-# MAC_ADDRESS_CHANGER
+# MACspoof

-MAC_ADDRESS_CHANGER changes the MAC address of the specified interface on your system.
+The above python one changes the MAC address of the specified interface on your system.

 ## Usage